 The Ringed Kingfisher is native to the Americas and can be found in a variety of habitats, including wetlands, swamps, marshes, coastal shores, rivers, and streams.
 It is also found in Peru, Honduras, Guatemala, El Salvador, Nicaragua, Costa Rica, Panama, Colombia, Venezuela and Ecuador.

-See also What is Rainbow Shark Animal
+See also What is River Turtle Animal

 The Ringed Kingfisher prefers slow-moving bodies of water with plenty of vegetation.
 It prefers to perch on branches or logs overhanging the water so that it can dive down and catch its prey.
 They are also known to perch on the edges of lakes or ponds.